tomwillfixit/ctop_browser/README.md

 Ctop is a top like interface for container metrics.
 There are already a number of ways to view container metrics in the browser such as CAdvisor but ctop offers a nice simple and clean interface.
 Using shellinabox you can expose ctop to the browser.

+# Disclaimer

+The following is just for personal use on a developer environment.
+The ctop container is started with a mounted docker.sock file.
+Anyone who can access http://localhost:8888/ctop will be able to stop containers, view logs and more.

 # Getting started

 The first step is to install Docker.
 Instructions can be found [here](https://docs.docker.com/engine/installation/#desktop).